Pollinator Gardens Are Blooming With Purpose

 Pollinator-friendly gardens are more than a landscape feature at The Commons.
 They reflect a way of living that is thoughtful, sustainable and closely connected to nature.
 From planting native blooms to sharing gardening knowledge, residents play an active role in shaping outdoor spaces that feel both vibrant and personal.

-For many considering a move to senior living, especially those who have spent years tending their own yard, the question often lingers: what happens to that connection to the outdoors?
+For many considering a move to senior living, especially those who have spent years tending their own yard, the question often lingers: What happens to that connection to the outdoors?

 At The Commons in Lincoln, it doesn’t go away.
 It grows.